Why finding a work buddy is your next superpower

 A work buddy can also be an advantage when it comes to long term projects like learning a new language, or studying for a PhD.

-But whether you need help to push through the more mundane items on your to-do list, or fresh impetus with your new year’s resolution, having a work buddy can be the perfect solution.
+But whether you need help to push through the more mundane items on your to-do list, or fresh impetus with your new year’s resolution, having someone alongside you for the journey can be the perfect solution.

 So, what makes a good work buddy, and how can you go about finding one?